robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Dynamic API

-  Dynamic libraries are classes that implement a method to get the names of the keywords they implement, and another method to execute a named keyword with given arguments.
+  Dynamic libraries are classes that implement a method to get the names of the keywords they implement, a method to execute a specified keyword with given arguments, and various optional methods for providing more information about the implemented keywords and the library itself.
   The names of the keywords to implement, as well as how they are executed, can be determined dynamically at runtime, but reporting the status, logging and returning values is done similarly as in the static API.

-Hybrid API

-  This is a hybrid between the static and the dynamic API.
-Libraries are classes with a method telling what keywords they implement, but those keywords must be available directly.
-Everything else except discovering what keywords are implemented is similar as in the static API.

-All these APIs are described in this chapter.
-Everything is based on how the static API works, so its functions are discussed first.
-How the `dynamic library API`_ and the `hybrid library API`_ differ from it is then discussed in sections of their own.
+This chapter concentrates on the static API and there is a separate chapter about the `dynamic library API`_.

 __ `Keyword arguments`_
 __ `Reporting keyword status`_